Mounting Brutal tiles into your standard drop ceiling grid is easier than any acoustic ceiling tile.

 WHAT IS THE TEMPERATURE LIMIT FOR BRUTAL CEILING TILES?

 Our tiles should not be used in locations where temperatures will exceed 120 degrees Fahrenheit.
 They may sag and not sit flat in the grid.
 They should also not be transported or stored at high temperatures.
-This is a standard issue with all PVC tiles, regardless of manufacturer.
+This is a standard temperature with all PVC tiles, regardless of manufacturer.

 CAN I USE BRUTAL TILES AS PART OF AN AIR RETURN PLENUM?